alexandrelamberty/hortus/README.md

 ## Features

-- Manage a collection crops.
+- Manage a collection of crops.
 - Create culture of crops.
 - Manage the different phases of the culture; seeding, planting, harvesting.
 - Create your gardening spaces, plants and pots in a visual environment.